 - Become familiar with the ABIM blueprint for the internal medicine certification exam.

-- Focus your review efforts on topics that make up a significant portion of the ABIM exam but are a weakness for you.
+- Focus your review efforts on topics that make up a significant portion of the ABIM exam and are also areas where you need to improve.

-- Assess which study tools and strategies have worked for you in the past and what additional options are available for the ABIM certification exam.
+- Assess which study tools and strategies have worked for you previously and what additional options are available for the ABIM certification exam.

-- Make a plan for how you will study and review a few months before the exam.
+- Make a plan for how you will study and review several months before the exam.
 Then, stick to it.

-Throughout this process, it is important to remember that a one-day, multiple-choice test is not the ultimate statement on whether you are a good or a bad doctor.
+Throughout this process, it is important to remember that how well you perform on a one-day, multiple-choice test is not the ultimate statement of whether you are a good or a bad doctor.
 “I know people who have great mastery of knowledge, who have excellent bedside manner, and you’d want them for your doctor — but they struggle with exams,” says Dr. Smith.

-Even so, being able to show mastery of knowledge in this multiple-choice format is still an essential step in your career.
+Even so, demonstrating mastery of knowledge in this multiple-choice format is still an essential step in your career.
 A good review plan, study aids that work for you, and the determination to stick with it for the next several months will go far.
 As you look ahead to the exam, don’t overlook the opportunities to build and reinforce knowledge in your daily work.
-Every day and every patient interaction — bolstered by daily relevant reading — prepares you for your boards.
+Everyday and every patient interaction — bolstered by tackling relevant reading and Internal Medicine questions — will prepare you for your ABIM certification exam.

-NEJM Knowledge+ offers relevant and digestible explanations on every case-based question, with links to useful source material.
-And, you can work your way through each specialty module as you encounter it in your rotations.
-For example, if you are on an endocrinology rotation, you can skip right to that specialty module in NEJM Knowledge+.
-The system adapts to your performance and prioritizes the most relevant questions, based on your own confidence indicators, and you can revisit questions you struggled with by using the “most challenging learning objectives” report.
+NEJM Knowledge+ Internal Medicine Board Review offers relevant and digestible explanations on every case-based question.
+It includes links to high-quality source materials that allow you to expand your knowledge of the clinical scenarios you experience with your patients.
+You can work through each specialty module as you encounter relevant topics in your rotations.
+For example, if you are on an endocrinology rotation, you can skip to that specialty module in NEJM Knowledge+ Internal Medicine.
+The system also adapts to your unique learning needs by prioritizing questions based on your performance, saving you hours.